 In the afternoon, we’ll reach Ohiopyle State Park, ranked among the top ten best state parks in the country.
 We’ll cross over the Youghiogheny River Gorge and marvel at the stunning views of the mountains all around us and the rapids below.
 Then we’ll overnight in Ohiopyle, PA.
 43 miles, elevation +1352’/-898’.

 DAY 4 : After a big breakfast, we’ll make sure our bike lights are in good working order.
 We’ll ride through several tunnels today as we prepare to cross the Eastern Continental Divide – the highest point of our tour at 2392’.
 Then we’ll cross the Mason-Dixon Line, enter Maryland and finish the day with a gentle descent into Frostburg, MD.
 57 miles, elevation +2702’/-1907’.

 DAY 5: This is the one time we can really say that it’s all downhill.
 Today’s route is a gentle descent to the terminus of the Great Allegheny Passage in Cumberland, MD.
 We’ll celebrate the beautiful ride with a picnic lunch.
-Then we’ll provide a shuttle back to Pittsburgh arriving by 3:00pm.
+Then we’ll provide a shuttle back to Pittsburgh arriving by 3:00pm if you are flying out of the Pittsburgh airport, 3:30pm if you parked your car at the starting hotel.
 16 miles, elevation +235’/-1629’.